 - 3.4.2.
 The average dolphin group sizes in NWL waters during March to May 2015 were slightly smaller than the ones recorded during the three-month baseline period (Table 6).
-Five of the seven groups were composed of 1-3 individuals only, while none of the dolphin group had more than 10 individuals. - 3.4.3.
+Five of the seven groups were composed of 1-3 individuals only, while none of the dolphin groups had more than 10 individuals. - 3.4.3.
 Distribution of dolphins with larger group sizes (five individuals or more per group) during the present quarter is shown in Figure 3, with comparison to the one in baseline period.
 During the spring of 2015, distribution of the two larger dolphin groups were located near Black Point and to the west of the airport (Figure 3).
-This distribution pattern was drastically different from the baseline period, when the larger dolphin groups were distributed more evenly in NWL waters with a few more sighted in NEL waters (Figure 3). - 3.4.4.
-Notably, none of the larger dolphin groups were sighted near the HKLR03 reclamation site during the present monitoring period (Figure 3).
+This distribution pattern was drastically different from the baseline period, when the larger dolphin groups were distributed more evenly in NWL waters with a few more sighted in NEL waters (Figure 3).